Having a good vet is essential to your cat's chances of

 that it might well be true that your cat's case is hopeless.
 At the same

-time, most people also need to know they have done all they can.
-Treatment
+time, most people also need to know they have done all they can to help

-may not help, but not trying to treat certainly won't.
+may not always work, but not trying to treat certainly won't.

 As one member of